To request an application, you can call 518-853-8326 or 518-853-8279. You can also access the application in English or Spanish here:

 OCFS’s stand regarding a temporary cessation is as required by federal rule, which includes, but is not limited to, any cessation of work or attendance at a training or education program that does not exceed three months; any interruption in work for a seasonal worker who is not working between regular industry work seasons; any student holiday or break for a parent participating in training or education; any reduction in work, training or education hours, as long as the parent is still working or attending training or education.
 Any cessation in work or attendance at a training or education program that exceeds these time frames is considered to be a non-temporary cessation.
 When a parent’s or caretaker’s average weekly hours falls below the required hours to be considered “engaged in work”, but the parent or caretaker is still working, this is considered to be temporary cessation and the case must remain open and assistance must be continued unchanged.
 If the parent or caretaker fails to meet the definition of “engaged in work” consistently for three consecutive months, the parent or caretaker is considered to be experiencing a non-temporary cessation of work as they do not meet programmatic eligibility criteria and the case must be closed in accordance with 415.2(d)(4).

 Districts must not impose unnecessary documentation requirements on families.
-Regulatory amendments to 18 NYCRR Part 415.4 clarify that families are only required to report changes in financial circumstances that put the family’s income over 85% SMI.
+Regulatory amendments to 18 NYCRR Part 415.4 clarify that families are only required to report changes in financial circumstances that put the family’s income over the State Median Income (SMI) for New York.
 Families continue to be required to notify the district of any change in living arrangements, employment, household composition, child care provider or other circumstances that affect the family's need or eligibility for child care services.

 80 Absence days per child per provider per year, regardless of the reason for the absence.
 The provider must be duly licensed, registered, or enrolled.
 If a child is provided care by multiple providers in one year, each provider is entitled to up to 80 absences, as needed.
 Districts may not stipulate payment for less than 80 absences in their contracts with providers unless the district has an approved waiver.
 The per year limit for absences will be applied based on the state fiscal year of April 1 to March 31.